 Teaching hours and attendance:

 Each module which you study on campus will require you to attend classes and carry out independent work.
-Your attendance at QMU will depend on which module you are studying.
+Your attendance at placement is compulsory and your attendance at QMU-based modules is

 Links with industry/professional bodies: